ncatlab/nlab-content/pages/4/9/4/0/494/content.md

   \,.
 $$

-The functors $L$ and $R$ are adjoint precisely if the [[profunctors]] that they define in the above way are equal.
+The functors $L$ and $R$ are adjoint precisely if the [[profunctors]] that they define in the above way are equivalent.
 This in turn is the case if
 $C \star^L D \simeq (D^{op} \star^{R^{op}} C^{op})^{op}$.

 We say that $C \star^k D$ is the [[cograph of a functor|cograph of the functor]] $k$.
 See there for more on this.